brandonwirz/event-api-search/README.md

 Event Finder App

-Search for local music events and nightlife using Eventful and Google Map APIs.
+Search for local music events and nightlife using Eventful and Google Maps APIs.

 Technologies used:
 HTML5